Viral-Doshi/catan/README.md

 ## 📄 License

+MIT License - See [LICENSE](LICENSE) for details.

+## ⚠️ Disclaimer

+This is an independent fan-made project for **educational purposes only**.
+It is NOT affiliated with, endorsed by, or connected to Catan GmbH, Catan Studio, or Asmodee.

-This project is for educational purposes.
-Catan is a trademark of Catan GmbH.
+"Catan" is a registered trademark of Catan GmbH.
+For the official game, visit [catan.com](https://www.catan.com/).